tukl-msd/gem5.bare-metal/README.md

 ===========================

 This git repository shows a simple example for an ARM Bare-Metal implementation with gem5.
-It can be uses as an starting point for bare metal projects with this simulator.
+It can be used as a starting point for bare metal projects with this simulator.
 For more information on gem5 please look at:
 [gem5.org](http://www.gem5.org/Main_Page).